UPDATE: I-91 Rockingham Bridge construction schedule – Ramp closing 7/17 to 7/28

 - Continued steady truck traffic with traffic control present.

-- Barrier rope to be installed to keep boat traffic from accessing under the bridge during construction.
+- Barrier ropes & signs to be installed to keep boat traffic from accessing the construction zone in the Williams River.

 I-91 activities: